Geographic Distribution and Habitat

 Because they aren’t forced to expend a lot of energy in acquiring their food, the daily caloric needs of buffy-headed marmosets are relatively low.

-These shy, miniature monkeys are mostly arboreal (tree-dwelling), scampering from tree to tree quadrupedally (on all four limbs) in jerky motions, similar to squirrels.
+These shy, miniature monkeys are mostly arboreal, scampering from tree to tree quadrupedally (using all four limbs) in jerky motions, similar to squirrels.
 But buffy-headed marmosets might outperform squirrels.
-Thanks to their adaptive primate anatomy (known as “tegulae” in science-speak), they are able to hang vertically from a branch by digging their claws into the bark.
+Thanks to their adaptive primate anatomy, they are able to hang vertically from a branch by digging their claw-like nails (known scientifically as “tegulae”) into the bark.
 (Of course, many of us have likely seen an intrepid squirrel hanging from a backyard bird feeder!)

 Buffy-headed marmosets are active during daylight hours, making them diurnal.
 A big part of their day is spent foraging and eating, followed by resting and socializing.